AEM as a Cloud Service – Q&A with Adobe and Should You Migrate Now?January 22, 2020

 Also, Fastly, being based on Varnish, allows for custom VCL for doing things like Application Proxy type work.
 Let’s say you had custom application logic that you wanted to build into your app to proxy back to non-AEM resources, Fastly would allow you to do such things.
 The fact that AEM as a Cloud Service is based on Fastly to begin with gets rid of one of my arguments against migrating to Adobe’s new solution.

-A Bring-Your-Own CDN Model will also be offered
+A Bring-Your-Own CDN Model is Also Offered

 Are there AEM customers who SHOULD and SHOULD NOT be looking to immediately upgrade to AEM as a Cloud Service?